 Working hard to fight fraud

-There is a nationwide recruitment scam impacting Kaiser Permanente and other employers where individuals receive fraudulent job offers in exchange for money or other sensitive personal information.
+There is a nationwide recruitment scam impacting Kaiser Permanente and other employers where individuals receive fraudulent employment-related offers in exchange for money or other sensitive personal information.

-Recruitment fraud is a scam offering counterfeit job offers to candidates – these communications are fraudulent and do not originate from Kaiser Permanente.
+Recruitment fraud is a scam offering counterfeit job offers and other employment-related offerings to candidates – these communications are fraudulent and do not originate from Kaiser Permanente.
 They are intended to steal your personal information.

 How can you recognize recruitment fraud?

-- Be aware of any suspicious emails or communications from people claiming to be recruiters for Kaiser Permanente.
+- Be aware of any suspicious emails or communications from people claiming to be representatives of Kaiser Permanente.
 Often, the emails are poorly written and have numerous typos.

 - Any email from us will be from an @kp.org email address.
 For example, Jane.X.Doe@kp.org.